cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 UPS says it’s saved 10 million gallons of fuel, avoided the emission of 20,000 tons of CO2, and delivered 350,000 more packages a year, just due to efficient path finding!
 More on that here: [Science Behind UPS Trucks!](https://bigthink.com/technology-innovation/the-science-behind-why-ups-trucks-avoid-making-left-turns/)

-I was also intrusted in it because I am a largely intrusted in video games and I wanted to learn how video games work.
+I was also interested in it because I am a largely interested in video games and I wanted to learn how video games work.
 I also wanted to learn how self driving cars work.
 I learned that path finding is a very important part of both of these applications and it solves a very important problem.
 A problem that we as humans encounter almost everyday.

 <img src = https://happycoding.io/tutorials/libgdx/images/pathfinding-12.png>